➤ Request more information

 OR

-**Former TAMIU students DO NOT have to request TAMIU transcripts.
+Former TAMIU students do not need to submit TAMIU transcripts.

 For documents other than transcripts, please upload to your application portal located here.
 If transcripts are uploaded to the portal, you will be asked to resend all official transcripts by mail or email and will delay the application process.